JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 Notice how we create a new variable [`intercept`](http://nodejs.org/api/domain.html#domain_domain_intercept_callback) to which is bound to the `mongoDomain` scope.
 This allows us to reference `intercept` without having to type `mongoDomain.intercept` everytime.-->

-7. Now lets create our connection to `mongo`
+## Connect to Mongo

 {% highlight javascript %}
-mongoDomain.run(function () {
+...

+var server = new Server(CONFIG.host, CONFIG.port);
-  var db = new Db(CONFIG.dbName, new Server(CONFIG.host, CONFIG.port), {safe:true});
+var db     = new Db(CONFIG.dbName, server, {safe:true});
-});
 {% endhighlight %}

 **Note** At this point we are not connnected to the server.

-8. Lets insert some data into `mongo`.
+## Insert some data

 We are going to be inserting a list of users into this database.
-The data can be found [here](https://raw.github.com/nodekc/workshop/master/examples/mongo/assets/users.json))
+The data can be found [here](https://raw.github.com/nodekc/workshop/master/examples/mongo/assets/users.json)).
+Download that file and save it to `./data`.

-To insert into mongo we need to get a collection, so lets create a function that will automatcially intercept the callback and retrieves the collection.
+Let's create an `insert` function that will pull the data from the users file and insert it into a mongo collection called `users`.

 {% highlight javascript %}
-function getCollection(collection, cb) {
-  //use intercept to allow us to catch errors db.collection(collection, intercept(cb));
-}
-{% endhighlight %}

-Next lets use `getCollection` in our `insert` function.

-{% highlight javascript %}
+...

-function insert(cb) {
+function insert(callback) {
   //get our users data
-  var users = require("./assets/users.json");
+  var users = require("./data/users.json");

   //get the "users collection"
-  getCollection("users", function (collection) {
+  db.collection("users", function (collection) {

     //insert the users
-    //use intercept to allow us to catch errors collection.insert(users, intercept(cb));
+    collection.insert(users, callback);
   });
 }
 {% endhighlight %}

-Lets insert the data
+Now execute the `insert` function

 {% highlight javascript %}
+...

-//be sure to open your connection db.open(intercept(function () {
+//be sure to open the connection to the database db.open(function () {

   //insert our data
   insert(function () {

     //we inserted our users!
     console.log("Inserted Users!");
   });
 }));
 {% endhighlight %}

-9. Ok now that we can insert data we should be able to remove the data too.
+If you run this now, you should see the following output:

+{% highlight bash %}
+Inserted Users!
+{% endhighlight%}

+And the `users` collection should be populated with our seed data.

+## Remove some data

 {% highlight javascript %}
+...

 function remove(cb) {
   getCollection("users", function (collection) {
     //use intercept to allow us to catch errors